Updated:

 Volkswagen has built quite a reputation over the years of its performance, yet the firm has been in need for an update in its operational management framework for a while.
 Volkswagen Group has been known as a multinational organization that has established itself quite firmly in the automotive industry since 1937 (Volkswagen Group 2019).
 The company has been following the principles of value engineering as the cornerstone principle that makes the foundation of the company’s philosophy (Volkswagen Group 2019).
 Simultaneously, the principles of manufacturability have been engraved into the set of Volkswagen’s operational management standards (Volkswagen Group 2019).

-Although being quite innovative at the time and providing the organization with a leeway in shaping its customer relationships, the proposed techniques require an urgent update (De Boer, 2018).
-The focus on introducing an innovation-driven approach toward operational management along with a people-oriented leadership technique pose a substantial problem due to the need to increase the firm’s unit sales, profit margins, and the number of customers.
+Although being quite innovative at the time and providing the organization with leeway in shaping its customer relationships, the proposed techniques require an urgent update (De Boer, 2018).
+The focus on introducing an innovation-driven approach toward operational management along with a people-oriented leadership technique poses a substantial problem due to the need to increase the firm’s unit sales, profit margins, and the number of customers.

 The loss in the competitive advantage due to the inability to reconsider the current operational management framework is one of the key causes of the largest concern for Volkswagen.
 Since the company’s largest market is currently represented mostly by Europe, particularly, European organizations, the company should see retaining these buyers and, thus, its leadership in other markets, particularly, Middle East and especially UAE, as one of the primary sources of concern.
-In addition, the current approach toward the product mix strategy utilized by Volkswagen has proven to lack efficacy, which causes an even greater loss of interest among general audiences and potential stakeholders toward Volkswagen’s product (Mishra et al. 2019).
+In addition, the current approach toward the product mix strategy utilized by Volkswagen has proven to lack efficacy, which causes an even greater loss of interest among general audiences and potential stakeholders toward Volkswagen’s products (Mishra et al. 2019).
 Therefore, Volkswagen has to consider developing a sustainable approach toward operational management.

 Volkswagen’s Competitiveness